 The coronavirus pandemic has affected all NHS services and we are committed to providing as full a service as possible to patients and referring clinicians.
 Our inpatient intensive treatment programme is now available.

 A slightly more detailed description on how we have had to adapt services can be found on our COVID-19 page.
 Otherwise, please click on the relevant tab to find out more...

 We have never closed to referrals and these will be reviewed, as usual, in our weekly team meetings.
 If you have any questions about a referral, or would like to discuss something, please get in touch.

-Although we are not currently assessing people face-to-face, we are able to conduct the assessment via videoconference (Zoom, Skype, etc.).
+Update (18 April 2021): We will still aim to assess most people via videoconference (Zoom, Skype, etc.).
 This means that people can be assessed in the comfort of their own homes and do not have to travel.
 We are flexibly adapting our assessment process which means that it can take place over multiple days and people should not expect a full-day assessment (as previously).
 We are confident that this allows a comprehensive review of the patient's condition so that treatment recommendations can be made.

 It remains possible for people to travel to London for surgery.
 We are in close contact with neurosurgical colleagues in London who perform the surgery so that we can make sure that arrangements suit each person, whilst keeping risks as low as possible.
 At the current time, it is highly likely that people will be asked to self-isolate *before* travelling to London and they may need to self-isolate in London (depending on circumstances).